Wealthsimple review – Is it the best choice for investors in the UK?

 How does Wealthsimple manage its portfolios?

 Wealthsimple will regularly manage each client's portfolio by rebalancing the assets held to ensure that they stay on track to reach their financial goals.
-Every client is different in their investment timeframe and goals and therefore have different investments in their portfolios, this is know as asset allocation.
+Every client is different in their investment timeframe and goals and therefore have different investments in their portfolios, this is known as asset allocation.
 To keep the investments in line with each client's investment goals this asset allocation needs to be monitored regularly.
 Of course, this is pretty standard for any robo-advice proposition.

 What is Wealthsimple's investment strategy?